List of Indian intelligence agencies: All India Radio Monitoring Service

-Central Bureau of Investigation is the federal agency of India which investigate all the crime and high profile matter which relates to national security matter.

 Defence Intelligence Agency

-This agency was established on 5 March 2002 with the appointment of Lt.
+The Defence Intelligence Agency (DIA) was established on 5 March 2002 with the appointment of Lt.
 General Kamal Davar as the first Director General (DG).
-The DG reports to the Chief of Defence Staffs (CDS).
-It is supposed to be the nodal agency for all defence-related intelligence, thus distinguishing it from the RAW.
+The DG reports to the Chief of Defence Staff (CDS).
+It is supposed to be the nodal agency for all defence-related intelligence, thus distinguishing it from the R&AW.
 Much of the agency's budget and operations are classified.

 DIA has control of MoD's prized technical intelligence assets – the Directorate of Signals Intelligence and the Defence Image Processing and Analysis Centre (DIPAC).
 While the Signals Directorate is responsible for acquiring and decrypting enemy communications, the DIPAC controls India's satellite-based image acquisition capabilities.
-The DIA also controls the Defence Information Warfare Agency (DIWA) which handles all elements of the information warfare repertoire, including psychological operations, cyber-war, electronic intercepts and the monitoring of sound waves.Before the creation of the Defence Intelligence Agency, the military intelligence capability of India's armed forces was limited to Field Intelligence Units (FIU) and separate intelligence arms of the services.
+The DIA also controls the Defence Information Warfare Agency (DIWA) which handles all elements of the information warfare repertoire, including psychological operations, cyber-war, electronic intercepts and the monitoring of sound waves.
+Before the creation of the Defence Intelligence Agency, the military intelligence capability of India's armed forces was limited to Field Intelligence Units (FIU) and separate intelligence arms of the services.
 These distinct services were not able to effectively coordinate intelligence operations and sharing of information.
 The armed forces also heavily relied on civilian intelligence agencies such as the Research and Analysis Wing and the Intelligence Bureau.
 With wide-ranging resources and functions, the DIA will be superior to and coordinate the Directorate of Military Intelligence, Directorate of Air Intelligence and the Directorate of Naval Intelligence.

 Signals Intelligence Directorate

-The Signals Intelligence Directorate is a joint service organisation, manned by personnel from the Army, Navy and Air Force.
-It has a large number of WEUs (Wireless Experimental Units) that carry out the task of monitoring military links of other countries.
+The Signals Intelligence Directorate is a joint service organisation, composed of personnel from the Army, Navy and Air Force.
+It has a large number of Wireless Experimental Units (WEUs) that carry out the task of monitoring military links of other countries.

+Central Monitoring Organisation

 The Central Monitoring Organisation (CMO) is directly under the Ministry of Defence.
 It has several monitoring companies, located at different locations around the country.
-Task is to monitor the use of radio spectrum by all users, such as Defence, Police, AIR, Railways, PSUs etc.
+Task is to monitor the use of radio spectrum by all users, such as Defence, Police, AIR, Railways, PSUs, etc.